ultradns/terraform-provider-ultradns/docs/data-sources/tcpool.md

 * `ttl` - (Computed) (Integer) The time to live (in seconds) for the record.
 Must be a value between 0 and 2147483647, inclusive.
 * `pool_description` - (Computed) (String) An optional description of the Traffic Controller (TC) field.
 * `run_probes` - (Computed) (Boolean) Indicates whether or not the probes are run for this pool.
-Default set to true.
 * `act_on_probes` - (Computed) (Boolean) Indicates whether or not pool records will be enabled (true) or disabled (false) when probes are run.
-Default set to true.
 * `failure_threshold` - (Computed) (Integer) The minimum number of records that must fail for a pool to be labeled 'FAILED'.
 If the number of failed records in the pool is greater than or equal to the 'Failure Threshold' value, the pool will be labeled FAILED.<br/>
 For example, a pool with six priority records, one all-fail record, and the Failure Threshold value is set to four (4).
 If four or more priority records are not available to serve, the pool will be labeled FAILED, and the all-fail record will be served.<br/>
 Valid value between 0 and the number of priority records in the pool.
-* `max_to_lb` - (Computed) (Integer) Specifies the maximum number of active servers in a pool.The maximum value is the number of pool records.
-Default set to 0.
+* `max_to_lb` - (Computed) (Integer) Specifies the maximum number of active servers in a pool.
+The maximum value is the number of pool records.
-* `backup_record` - (Computed) (Block Set, Max: 1) Nested block describing the information of backup record for the Traffic Controller pool.
-Specifies the records to be served if all other records fail.
+* `backup_record` - (Computed) (Block Set, Max: 1) Nested block describing the information of the backup record for the Traffic Controller pool.
+The backup record is served if all other records fail.
 There can be one or more A records used as backup records, or a single CNAME record.
 The structure of this block is described below.
 * `rdata_info` - (Computed) (Block Set) List of nested blocks describing the pool records.
 The structure of this block is described below.
 * `status` - (Computed) (String)  Current status of the serving record.
 Valid values are:</br>
 `OK`- If the number of records serving is equal to the Max Active value, and all the active records are top priority records.</br>